dantrel1990/ticket-life-cycle-examples/README.md

 <img src="https://i.imgur.com/Sj8lXXQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Above is an example of a new ticket with a department computer issue, with a severity level Sev-B and must be resolved within 4 hours.
+Above is an example of a new ticket with a department computer issue, with a severity level Sev-B, and must be resolved within 4 hours.
 </p>
 <br />